-Similar to how the date of Christmas is not anywhere near the actual birthday of Jesus — yet we can surely celebrate his earthly entrance, as we should daily — the 21st of December 2012 was never meant to be a prediction associated with any form of doomsday by the Mayan people.
-In case anyone has suffered confusion due to this recent spectacle, I would like to share a few thoughts and resources relating to the topic.
-My message is primarily intended for Christians who are either out of touch with what people have been talking about over the media, or are a little gullible to all waves of hype and worldly opinion.
+Similar to how the date of Christmas is not anywhere near the actual birthday of Jesus — yet we can surely celebrate his earthly entrance, as we should daily — the 21st of December 2012 wasn’t ever meant to be a prediction associated with any form of doomsday by the Mayan people.
+In case anyone has suffered confusion due to this recent spectacle, allow me to share a few thoughts and resources relating to the topic.
+My message is primarily intended for Christians who are either out of touch with what’s been shown all over the media, or are a little gullible to hype and worldly opinion.

 The truth is that the 21st marked a transition on the Mayan Long Count calendar from the 12th to the 13th B’ak’tun, which is a unit of 144000 days.
 Now, what motivated them to setup their calendar in this way?
-It was because they were able to observe the stars with a high level of accuracy and decided to plan out their days in accordance with patterns that they had discovered.
-As confirmed by astrophysicists, this particular date exhibited the concurrence of the year’s winter solstice (in the Northern Hemisphere) and the Sun appearing to be in the middle of the dark rift of our Milky Way Galaxy.
-For further details, refer to the video, “Why the Maya Picked 2012”, based on the essay by Thomas Razzeto.
+It’s because they were able to observe the stars with a high level of accuracy and planned out their days in accordance with patterns that they had discovered.
+As confirmed by astrophysicists, this very date exhibited the concurrence of the year’s winter solstice (in the Northern Hemisphere) and the Sun appearing to be in the middle of the dark rift of our Milky Way Galaxy.
+For further details, refer to the video: “Why the Maya Picked 2012”.

-Contrary to popular opinion from “those who survived the apocalypse”, the Mayan wise men were absolutely correct in their astronomical forecasts.
-They managed to calculate and pinpoint an occasion that happens roughly every 25800 years.
-The 21st was, indeed, a very unique day and credit must be given to these ancient astronomers for their precision, even without the aid of using the modern telescope.
+Contrary to popular opinion from “those who survived the apocalypse”, the Mayan wise men were absolutely correct in their astronomical forecasting.
+They managed to calculate and pinpoint a rare occasion that happens roughly every 25800 years.
+The 21st was, indeed, a very unique day and credit must be given to these ancient astronomers for their precision.

-The big theme is that the time is ripe for humanity to experience transcendence, that there is an imminent shift in our consciousness as we collectively move from ignorance to enlightenment.
+The big, overall theme is that the time is ripe for humanity to experience transcendence, that there is an imminent shift of consciousness as we collectively move from ignorance to enlightenment.
 It is the New Age when Homo sapiens may finally evolve into a higher form of existence, expand our perception and influence on reality, and also redefine what it means to be human.

 In conclusion, the 21st of December 2012 was an interesting date for its cosmological phenomenon, but carried no direct consequence on our physical and spiritual wellbeing.
 Unfortunately, those who are still living under worldly principalities may be tossed around by the waves of deceitful spirituality founded on occult philosophies.
 Christ followers, however, are simply reminded to deepen our roots with God so that we may stand firm and persevere in times of confusion and hostility.